Athorn-prog/Hello-World/README.md

 # Hello-World
-Starter repository
-Trying to to the first Hello-World script, hopefully one day I can look back on this as something that started me down a new career path.
+Trying to do the first hello-world script
+Hopefully one day I can learn more than just this
+Its late and I'm tired from working all day so lets get this started